dasaderi/WhyNotOpenScience/README.md

 * Listen: We believe that scientific inquiry should avoid erroneous preconceptions or assumptions about a problem.
 Therefore our first step We will be to develop a survey to explore the underlying reasons for failure to adopt open-science practices in academia.
 Initially we will test the survey in our home institutions, but our goal is to distribute the survey to other academic institutions across the globe.

      The survey will seek to:
              * Understand researchers’ knowledge of and engagement with OS practices;
              * Learn about obstacles that prevent them from engaging in OS practices;
              * Ask what would incentivize them to adopt OS practices.

 * Develop:

 * Educate and advocate:

 ## Who are we, anyway?
+About Daniela: I am a Ph.D. candidate in the Neuroscience Graduate Program at OHSU.
+I am passionate about research and making data available to everyone to advance knowledge and improve transparency.

+About Amie: I am a Ph.D. candidate at the Max Planck Institute for Psycholinguistics, based in Nijmegen, The Netherlands.